rlprojects/rlprojects.github.io/README.md

 # rlprojects.github.io
-Hydrogen Web Page
+Web Page

-This is for a school project.
+This is for a school assignments.